afterpay/sdk-ios/README.md

 # Examples

-The [example project](example) demonstrates how to include an Afterpay payment flow using our prebuilt UI components.
+The [example project][example] demonstrates how to include an Afterpay payment flow using our prebuilt UI components.

 # Contributing